Farooq Abdullah’s sister, daughter detained during protest in Srinagar

 "We the women of Kashmir disapprove the unilateral decision taken by the government of India to revoke Article 370, 35A and downgrade and split the state of Jammu and Kashmir," the statement said.
 Demanding restoration of civil liberties and fundamental rights of the citizens, the women said they feel "betrayed, humiliated and violated as people".

-They also demanded immediate release of detainees and demilitarization of rural and urban areas.
+They also demanded the immediate release of detainees and demilitarization of rural and urban areas.

 "We express our outrage against the national media for their false/misleading coverage of ground realities in Kashmir," the statement added.